scikit-beam/scikit-beam/doc/development/workflow/get_devel_version.rst

     this.
 You will not need to do this every time you want to contribute;
     most of it is one-time setup.
-You can count on one hand the number of `git`_ commands you will need to regularly use to keep your local copy of `Astropy`_ up to date.
-If you find this taking more than an hour email the :ref:`astropy developers list for help <getting_help>`
+You can count on one hand the number of `git`_ commands you will need to regularly use to keep your local copy of `Scikit-beam`_ up to date.
+If you find this taking more than an hour email the :ref:`scikit-beam developers list for help <getting_help>`

-Trying out the development version of Astropy is useful in three ways:
+Trying out the development version of Scikit-beam is useful in three ways:

 * More users testing new features helps uncover bugs before the feature is released.